Vandest1/Exile-Pods/README.md

 2 - Put the two folders "addons" and "Custom" in your mission.pbo

 #####BattlEye:
-Add this in script.txt at the end of line '7 exec':
+Add this in script.txt at the end of line who start with `7 exec`:
 ```
 !="_this execVM 'addons\Check_state_of_object.sqf';"
 ```